123AB/ET4310Lab1/Lab2.md

 ## Improvement of best setting
 We took the best 3 settings we obtained earlier and experimented with the number of executor cores.
 Setting executor cores to 5 is considered optimal and it is recommended to keep executor cores below 5.
 But the number can change based on the application.
 We tested the best 3 settings with executor-core set to 4.
-We noticed an improvement in results and they have been summarized below:
+We noticed an improvement in results for 5 x5.18xlarge configuration.

 | Master          | Core                        | Time    | Cost per instance (EC2, EMR, EC2, EMR) | Cost     |
 | --------------- | --------------------------- | ------- | -------------------------------------- | -------- |